hjmccain/mood_calendar/README.md

 Moodoo is v1 of a journaling app for mood tracking.
 Whether you're looking to map out the things that excite and frustrate you, working to identify triggers related to mental health issues, trying to make sense of hormonal cycles, or simply looking for a unique way to journal, Moodoo's color-coded visuals help the user see trends in their moods over time.

+### How to use Moodoo

+V1 of Moodoo is display only, and does not allow logging in or user accounts.
+To explore Moodoo, enter the site from the landing page.

+From the homepage you can:

+* Sort entries by mood
+[ screenshot ]
+* Create a new entry
+[ screenshot ]
+[ screenshot ]
+* Delete or edit existing entries
+[ screenshot ]
+[ screenshot ]

 ### The code

-Frontend: React, Redux
+* Frontend: React, Redux

-Backend: Node.js with Express
+* Backend: Node.js with Express

-Database: PostgreSQL hosted by ElephantSQL
+* Database: PostgreSQL hosted by ElephantSQL

-Moodoo was built using starter files compiled by @oampo.
+* Moodoo was built using starter files compiled by @oampo.

 ## Getting started